Save Money On Christmas Gifts

 The Reality Check With Christmas Gifts

 When I married my husband I was 19 and he was 21.
 He started his new job just a few months before our wedding.
 I was in need of a job.
 We married in October of that year and entered the marriage with no money and plenty of debt.
 Then just two months into our marriage we had a reality check.
 Christmas was upon us.
 Remember how I said I’m a giver?
 Well, I was also young and dumb when we first got married.
 I could have and would have spent $100 on everyone in our family.
 Except for one minor detail.
 There was no cash to support my desires.
+If only I could send everyone a lovely gourmet fruit basket.
+GiftTree have some great stuff check out the shop our fruit basket collection is lovely!
+It gave me some ideas for gifts!

 The Truth Of The Christmas Gift Mentality